fuel/fuel/README.md

 ##Downloading FuelPHP

-Since Fuel uses Submodules and since GitHub Downloads don't support submodules, do not download Fuel using the Downloads link here.
+Since FuelPHP uses Submodules and since GitHub Downloads don't support submodules, do not download FuelPHP using the Downloads link here.
+Instead, use the [download links location in the docs](http://docs.fuelphp.com/installation/download.html).

-We will be putting a "Download" section on <http://fuelphp.com> soon.

-##Cloning Fuel
+##Cloning FuelPHP

 FuelPHP uses submodules for things like the **core** folder.
 After you clone the repository you will need to init and update the submodules.